aaronparker/m365apps/README.md

 * `New-Microsoft365AppsPackage.ps1` - Creates and imports a Microsoft 365 Apps package into Intune via GitHub Actions or from a local copy of this repository
 * `Create-Win32App.ps1` imports the intunewin package into the target Intune tenant, using `App.json` as the template.
 Called by `New-Microsoft365AppsPackage.ps1`
+* `scrub` - Office Scrub Scripts, Office uninstall and scrub scripts sources from [Deploy-OfficeClickToRun](https://github.com/OfficeDev/Office-IT-Pro-Deployment-Scripts/tree/master/Office-ProPlus-Deployment/Deploy-OfficeClickToRun).
+These ensure that existing Office MSI or Click-to-Run packages installed on the target machine are cleanly uninstalled before installing the Microsoft 365 Apps

 ### Usage via Administrator Sign-in